-After Series 1 – Outsider Art was published I did a postmortem blog post about what I was looking to achieve with the series and Comic Book Poems as a project.
-Now that Series 2 – 1001 Monsters is available it’s time to do the same thing with the latest series.
+After previous series were published I have always done a postmortem blog post about what I was looking to achieve with the series and Comic Book Poems as a project.
+Now we are at Series 9 and have completed 3 years of the project.
+I think that this is quite an achievement.

-1001 Monsters is Series 2 of the Comic Book Poems website.
+HaHaHaHa is Series 9 of the Comic Book Poems website.
 This is a collection of 10 Comic Book Poems together as a zine which you can read online, download, read on a tablet or even print off.
 The collection is available now and can be downloaded from here.

 A low resolution version can be downloaded from here.

 Comic Book Poems are being collected together as groups of 10 and presented as a downloadable Zine.
-Series 2 goes by the title 1oo1 Monsters and the cover can be seen below.
-The zine will be made available soon (19 of August to be precise).
+Series 9 goes by the title HaHaHaHa and the cover can be seen below.
+The zine will be made available soon (1 December to be precise).

 Now that another 10 Comic Book Poems have been released it is time to collect them together as a downloadable Zine.
 The title of Series 9 is HaHaHaHa and it collects the ten Comic Book Poems highlighted below.
 See the blog for the individual Comic Book Poems or view them here.